espositos/fvtt-tokenactionhud/adding_systems.md

         name: "The name of the item",
         info1: "",
         info2: "",
+        cssClass: "",
         encodedValue: "";
     }
 ```

 The encoded value is the data passed to the roll handler.
-For DND5e it uses the format "type.tokenId.actorId", which along with the click event should provide enough information for the roll handler.
+For DND5e it uses the format "type|tokenId|actionId", which along with the click event should provide enough information for the roll handler.

 The DND5e action handler also adds categories for skill checks and ability scores based on the DND5e config.